Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Introduction

-We propose a balanced model that extends the SWQG into one higher order in Rossby number that we call SWQG\pl.
-It gets its name from the Boussinesq version of the QG\pl~model by \citet{MurakiEtAl_99}.
-However, the one-layer version of our SWQG\pl~model is first derived by \citet{WarnEtAl_95} and further explored by \citet[][hereafter V96]{Vallis_96a}.
-The equivalence of the Boussinesq version of the QG\pl~model of the model in the Boussinesq version of the V96 model is shown in \citet{DuEtAl_24}.
-Recently \citet{ChoukseyEtAl_23} has studied a variant of the \citet{WarnEtAl_95} model's ability for balanced initialization of the shallow water model.
-We take crucial inspiration from \citet{MurakiEtAl_99}'s version of QG\pl~and rewrite the \citet{WarnEtAl_95} model using ``potentials''.
-This potential form allows us to extend the model to multi-layer for the first time.
-The higher-order in Rossby terms models the asymmetric correlation between height deviation and vorticity and the cyclostrophic balance.
-These nonlinear effects allow QG\pl~to capture the asymmetric evolution of vorticity in the one and multi-layer shallow model, as well as flow fields with finite divergence.
+{We explore and expand on a balanced model, SWQG\pl, that extends the SWQG into one higher order in Rossby number {in an asymptotically consistent manner}. \citet{WarnEtAl_95} first derived SWQG\pl~for the one-layer shallow water system, and \citet[][hereafter V96]{Vallis_96a} extended it to include the $\beta$-effect.} The higher-order-in-Rossby terms model the asymmetric correlation between height deviation and vorticity and the cyclostrophic balance.
+Recently \citet{ChoukseyEtAl_23} has studied a variant of the \citet{WarnEtAl_95} model's ability for balanced initialization of the shallow water model {and has {compared} it to the optimal balance algorithm of \citet{MasurOliver_20}. } {In this paper, we rewrite the \citet{WarnEtAl_95} model using ``potentials'', inspired by \citet{MurakiEtAl_99}'s version of QG\pl~of the Boussinesq system.} This new potential form allows us to extend the model to multi-layer for the first time. {We show through nonlinear simulation of the one and two-layer SWQG\pl~system that the model captures the asymmetric evolution of vorticity in the one and two-layer shallow model, as well as flow fields with finite divergence. }

 SWQG\pl, like QG\pl~in the Boussinesq context, is a PV-based balanced model, where the prognostic variable is PV and all other variables are diagnosed from it. \citet{WarnEtAl_95} first considered abstractly the problem of constructing higher-order balanced models and determined that a stable model should not expand the prognostic variable.
 For SWQG\pl~this means PV is not expanded in the small Rossby number.
 All other variables are expanded and ``slaved'' to PV by the principle of ``PV inversion'' of \citet{HoskinsEtAl_85}.
-Choosing PV as the central variable is also based on the fact that PV has been crucial in understanding many features of the shallow water model and SWQG \citep{BrethertonHaidvogel_76,HaynesMcIntyre_87,Hoskins_91,DritschelMcIntyre_08}.
-It is acknowledged that the Boussinesq QG\pl~currently lack an energy conservation principle.
-The same is the case for the SWQG\pl~model.
+Choosing PV as the central variable is also based on the fact that PV has been crucial in understanding many features of the shallow water model and SWQG \citep{BrethertonHaidvogel_76,HaynesMcIntyre_87,Hoskins_91,DritschelMcIntyre_08}. {In addition to theoretical appeal, having PV as the only prognostic variable guarantees that the model is free of inertial-gravity waves, just like SWQG.
+The additional diagnostic relations of ageostrophic but balanced velocities can be useful in their own right, allowing for inference of ageostrophic dynamics from sparse observations.
+In particular, this can be useful in the new era of high-resolution satellite altimetry observation where geostrophic balance fails in the submesoscale \citep{PenvenEtAl_14}. }